open-iscsi/targetcli-fb/README.md

 # TargetCLI

-TargetCLI is an administration tool for managing the LIO Linux SCSI Target, and its third-party target fabric modules and backend storage objects.
+TargetCLI is the LIO(tm) commmand-line administration tool for managing the Linux SCSI Target, and its third-party target fabric modules and backend storage objects.

 Based on RTSLib, it allows direct manipulation of all SCSI Target objects like storage objects, SCSI targets, TPGs, LUNs and ACLs, as well as manage startup